 - Classified Information: To be expected, as the books deal with covert operations.
 Because of this, one especially effective tactic the military higher-ups use to keep Marcinko in line is to threaten to revoke the security clearances of him or his men - since so much of the information the SEALs are privy to is classified, this would effectively put them out of a job.
 Also of note is the classified material that sometimes shows up in enemy hands, like the "Waterfall Weatherman" files Marcinko discovers during the takedown of a Chinese freighter.

-- Cluster F-Bomb: It begins with a description of one of Marcinko's SEAL instructors being like this and it goes downhill from here.You will fucking get this cocksucking motherfucking radio fucking fixed by the fucking morning or I will motherfucking fucking kick your motherfucking ass into fucking next fucking week.
+- Cluster F-Bomb: Just about every other word said by Marcinko is any form of the word "Fuck".
+It begins with a description of one of Marcinko's SEAL instructors being like this and it goes downhill from here.You will fucking get this cocksucking motherfucking radio fucking fixed by the fucking morning or I will motherfucking fucking kick your motherfucking ass into fucking next fucking week.

 - Cold-Blooded Torture: Marcinko isn't shy about this, and those who do this that upset him is an indicator of them being a monster.
 The queen of this trope is undoubtedly a female SEAL in his first post-9/11 book, based on his wife.